Naaman233/go_pizza/README.md

 # go_pizza

-A pizza delivery app using flutter and firebase
+A new Fluttproject. pizza delivery app uer sing flutter and firebase